themesberg/flowbite-angular/apps/docs/docs/customize/dark-mode/index.md

 ## Enable dark mode

-All you need to do is add `flowbiteThemeDirective` as an hostDirective in you `app.component.ts`.
+All you need to do is add `FlowbiteThemeDirective` as an `hostDirectives` in you `app.component.ts`.

 ```angular-ts
 ...